-There’s promising early data on many potential Covid-19 treatments.
-Yet with vaccines in the spotlight, approved treatment options available to doctors remain few and far between.
+The EU recently added two drugs to its list of approved Covid-19 treatments.
+Yet with vaccines often in the spotlight, treatment options available to doctors remain few.

 Treatment developers say the hope put on vaccines may have motivated early funding choices that channeled resources away from therapies.